awsdocs/aws-codebuild-user-guide/doc_source/vpc-support.md

 1. [Make sure that the route table for private subnets points to the NAT gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide//VPC_Route_Tables.html#route-tables-nat)\.

-1. Make sure that the service role used by AWS CodeBuild to interact with services on behalf of the IAM user has the following policy attached to it: [Allow a User to Create a VPC Network Interface](auth-and-access-control-iam-identity-based-access-control.md#customer-managed-policies-example-create-vpc-network-interface)\.
+1. Make sure that the service role used by AWS CodeBuild to interact with services on behalf of the IAM user has the permissions in [ this policy](http://docs.aws.amazon.com/codebuild/latest/userguide/auth-and-access-control-iam-identity-based-access-control.html#customer-managed-policies-example-create-vpc-network-interface)\.
+For more information, see [Create an AWS CodeBuild Service Role](setting-up.md#setting-up-service-role)\.

+   If AWS CodeBuild is missing permissions, you might receive an error that says, "Unexpected EC2 error: UnauthorizedOperation\."
+This error can occur if AWS CodeBuild does not have the Amazon EC2 permissions required to work with an Amazon VPC\.